AshuSriwastav07/NGO-Data-Adding-Website/README.md

 ### View Data

-- Users can view the verified NGO data on the app, accessible from the main interface.
+- Users can view the verified NGO data on the app, which is accessible from the main interface.
 ## 1. Installation

 - Clone the repository: